 The easier you make it for customers to navigate between the shop and the cart, the more likely they are to stick with it and actually check out.

-- Keep the cart visible on every page so your customers can easily return to your cart to complete the checkout at their convenience.
+- Keep the cart visible on every page so customers can return to it whenever they’re ready to complete the purchase.

 4. Determine if Abandoners Are Returning